araucaria-project/doc-oca-tic-toi/obsplan.md

 * If it fails, then parser treats parameter as `str`.

 Because space is an argument separator, string parameters can be put in optional quotation marks `"` or apostrophes `'` (which will not became parts of parameter value).
-One can also use python escape characters e.g `\"` for quotation mark inside string or `\n` for new line.
+One can also use python escape characters e.g. `\"` for quotation mark inside string or `\n` for new line.

 ### Possible Extensions